-Beware of Bogus Boomerangs: Should we protect Traditional Cultural Expression that is deemed to be i
+Beware of Bogus Boomerangs: Should we protect Traditional Cultural Expression in the public domain?

 My presentation at the WIPO Seminar in Geneva